 Graduates have the opportunity to retake any course they have completed, provided there is space available, and with the approval of the Campus Director and instructor at no charge, except for books and supplies.
 The costs of books and supplies are the responsibility of the student.
-Graduates taking a refresher course must be current on any debts owed to the school and are subject to school rules and regulations at all times.
+Graduates taking a refresher course must be current on any debts owed to the school and will be subject to school rules and regulations at all times.
 A written request for a refresher course should be submitted to the Campus Director at least thirty (30) days prior to the beginning of the desired course.
-Graduates may enroll for a maximum of two refresher courses at one time before enrolling for additional courses as applicable.
+Graduates may enroll for and complete up to a maximum of two refresher courses at any one time before they may enroll for any additional refresher courses.